lexicondevil12/thesis_notes/docs/carver_proposal_with_biblio.md

 ##### Bibliography

-> Cicmil, Svetlana et al. “Rethinking Project Management: Researching the Actuality of Projects.”
-International Journal of Project Management 24.8 (2006): 675–686.
+> Cicmil, Svetlana et al. “Rethinking Project Management: Researching the Actuality of Projects.” _International Journal of Project Management_ 24.8 (2006): 675–686.
 Web.
 > <br></br>
-> Cockburn, Alistair.
-“Agile Software Development: The Cooperative Game.”
-Building 113 (2006): 2000–2001.
-Web.
+> Cockburn, Alistair. _Agile Software Development: The Cooperative Game_.
+Upper Saddle River, NJ: Addison-Wesley, 2007.
+Print.
 > <br></br>
 > Keith, William.
-“Wittgenstein and Communication: From Language to Forms of Life.”
-Philosophical Profiles in the Theory of Communication.
+“Wittgenstein and Communication: From Language to Forms of Life.” _Philosophical Profiles in the Theory of Communication_.
 Ed.
 Jason Hannan.
 New York: Peter Lang Inc, 2012.
 463–497.
-Print.
+Web.
 > <br></br>
+> McCann, L. (2015). _Experimental Modes of Civic Engagement in Civic Tech: Meeting people where they are_.
+Chicago.
+2015.
+Ebook.
+> <br></br>
 > McKay, Judy, Peter Marshall, and Nick Grainger.
-“Rethinking Communication in IT Project Management.”
-Proceedings of the Annual Hawaii International Conference on System Sciences (2014): 4315–4324.
+“Rethinking Communication in IT Project Management.” _Proceedings of the Annual Hawaii International Conference on System Sciences_ (2014): 4315–4324.
 Web.
 > <br></br>
-> Pleasants, N. “Winch, Wittgenstein and the Idea of a Critical Social Theory.”
-History of the Human Sciences 13.1 (2000): 78–91.
-Web.
+> Pleasants, Nigel. _Wittgenstein and the Idea of a Critical Social Theory: A Critique of Giddens, Habermas and Bhaskar_.
+London: Routledge, 1999.
+Print.
 > <br></br>
-> Reddy, Michael J. “The Conduit Metaphor.”
-Metaphor and Thought.
-N.p., 1993.
+> Reddy, Michael J. “The Conduit Metaphor.” _Metaphor and Thought_.
+Cambridge University Press, 1993.
 164–201.
 Web.
 > <br></br>
-> Schatzki, Theodore R. Social Practices: A Wittgensteinian Approach to Human Activity and the Social.
-Vol. 52.
-N.p., 1996.
-Web.
+> Schatzki, Theodore R. _Social Practices: A Wittgensteinian Approach to Human Activity and the Social_.
+Cambridge University Press, 1996.
+Print.
 > <br></br>
-> Vann, James L. “Resistance to Change and the Language of Public Organizations: A Look at Clashing Grammars in Large-Scale Information Technology Projects.”
-Public Organization Review 4.1 (2004): 47–73.
+> Vann, James L. “Resistance to Change and the Language of Public Organizations: A Look at Clashing Grammars in Large-Scale Information Technology Projects.” _Public Organization Review_.
+4.1 (2004): 47–73.
 Web.
 > <br></br>
 > Wittgenstein, L. Philosophical Investigations.
 1999/1967.
-N.p., 1953.
+Blackwell Publishing Ltd., 1953.
 Print.